EdutieProject/edutie-backend/docs/edutie/flows/management/CreateCourse.md

 ## Description

 Flow creates a course using provided command.
-1. Course has its own properties provided in the command
+- Course uses name and description provided in the command
-2. Course is related to the Science provided by id in the command
+- Course is related to the Science provided by id in the command
+- Course is related to the educator profile of a user that invoked this flow.
+User must have educator profile to invoke this flow and that is ensured by step 2 of the sequence diagram
-3. Course is by default inaccessible
+- Course is by default inaccessible
-4. Course is initialized
+- Course is initialized
-   1. Course has the initial "root" lesson already created
+   - Course has the initial "root" lesson already created
-   2. Initial lesson has the initial "root" segment already created
+   - Initial lesson has the initial "root" segment already created
-5. Course is associated with the educator that created it
+6. Course is associated with the educator that created it